 Extending the Reach

 One of the things that impressed me about Twitter is its search capabilities.
-More to the point, its real time search capabilities.
+More to the point, its real-time search capabilities.
 The moment you post something on Twitter, it’s available within Twitter’s search tool.
 Very impressive.
 (You can subscribe to an RSS feed of a particular search term as well.)
 So, if I wanted people looking for information about Acme to find my latest Acme podcast episode, I would configure Twitter Tools to place “Acme Podcast:” before the title of the show that would have been captured from the blog/podcast.
 This is done simply by editing the plugin’s single PHP file.

-I was a bit surprise by the amount of recon available from other Twitter users.
+I was a bit surprised by the amount of recon available from other Twitter users.
 I was especially interested in what I found when I did a search for the name of several companies I’m interested in.
 Fascinating feedback (good and bad) about these various companies.
 Finding that, I would strongly suggest you keep an eye on what folks are saying about you and your company.
 Could be very educational.

 So the questions is, are you using Twitter?
 If so, here’s my Twitter URL.
 If not, take 15 minutes and look around.
 Go to the bottom of the page, click on “Search”, and see what’s being said about things that are important to you.
 Then, tell me what you think.